A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge C. Le Touze for several useful discussions on related topics.
-This work has been supported by the CIEDS project OPEN-NUM-DEF (PI L. Gouarin, M. Massot, T. Pichard) as well as the HPC@Maths Initiative (PI L. Gouarin and M. Massot) of the Fondation {\'E}cole polytechnique.
-W.H. also acknowledges the Agence Innovation D{\'e}fense for its support through a PhD grant.
+This work has been supported by the CIEDS project OPEN NUM DEF (PI L. Gouarin, M. Massot, T. Pichard) as well as the HPC@Maths Initiative (PI L. Gouarin and M. Massot) of the Fondation {\'E}cole polytechnique.
+W.H. also acknowledges the Agence Innovation D{\'e}fense and ONERA for its support through a PhD grant.